-When will my academic status be reviewed so I can be removed from SAP Probation?
+When will my academic status be reviewed so I can be removed from Academic Probation?

 At the end of the next semester attempted, once final grades have been posted, the Registrar will conduct another review.
-Students meeting cumulative standards will be removed from SAP Warning/Probation.
+Students meeting cumulative standards will be removed from Academic Probation.

-What if I left the University on SAP and want to readmit?
+What if I left the University on Academic Probation and want to readmit?